MuhamadIsmuaji/simple-cypress-quilgo/README.md

 # simple-cypress-quilgo

-Some test for https://quilgo.com/ with cypress.
-Test on this repo is for open main page and login.
+Some tests for https://quilgo.com/ with cypress.
+Tests on this repo is for open main page and login.

 ## Working Instructions: